davidusb-geek/emhass-add-on/emhass/DOCS.md

 - set_total_pv_sell: Set this parameter to true to consider that all the PV power produced is injected to the grid.
 No direct self-consumption.
 The default is false, for as system with direct self-consumption.
 - lp_solver: Set the name of the linear programming solver that will be used.
 Defaults to 'COIN_CMD'.
 The options are 'PULP_CBC_CMD', 'GLPK_CMD' and 'COIN_CMD'.
 - lp_solver_path: Set the path to the LP solver.
 Defaults to '/usr/bin/cbc'.
+- set_nocharge_from_grid: Set this to true if you want to forbidden to charge the battery from the grid.
+The battery will only be charged from excess PV.
 - sensor_power_photovoltaics: This is the name of the photovoltaic produced power sensor in Watts from Home Assistant.
 For example: 'sensor.power_photovoltaics'.
 - sensor_power_load_no_var_loads: The name of the household power consumption sensor in Watts from Home Assistant.
 The deferrable loads that we will want to include in the optimization problem should be substracted from this sensor in HASS.
 For example: 'sensor.power_load_no_var_loads'
 - number_of_deferrable_loads: Define the number of deferrable loads to consider.
 Defaults to 2.